 The 19th century Pennsylvanian Dutch adorned their homes with such a tree, most commonly a sassafras sapling that would be cut before leafing.
 Its branches would be wrapped in cotton batting and then adorned with eggs, which were often dyed naturally and ornately decorated.

-Nowadays it is common to see the Easter tree represented by an artistic tabletop arrangement of pussywillow branches adorned with dyed eggs or an outdoor interpretation of plastic eggs hung on tree branches of a front lawn.
-Regardless the employment of the tradition, the Easter tree plays well with springs symbolism- rebirth, fertility and regrowth.
-My spring is newly sprouted grasses-the appearance of green, blossoms on bare branches, rejuvenated patches of moss and candy toned bulbs that bring color and promise to the landscape.
-It’s the joy, fun and youth of childhood as you make discoveries in nature and hunt for candy filled eggs.
+Nowadays, it is common to see the Easter tree represented by an artistic tabletop arrangement of pussywillow branches adorned with dyed eggs or an outdoor interpretation of plastic eggs hung on tree branches of a front lawn.

-Cut and force branches at room temperature in a large bucket of water out of direct heat.
-Other branches to try: plum, cherry, witch hazel or viburnum.
+- Cut flowering tree and shrub branches in the early spring – before they bloom.
+Force branches to bloom earlier than they would naturally at room temperature in a large bucket of water out of direct heat.

 We liked the idea of playing with a round shape.
 Compositionally, it’s our egg.

-Hang a mini greenhouse and watch spring in the making.
-Wheat grass generally takes 12-18 days to grow and is happiest at temperatures between 60-70 degrees.
-If you like the look but don’t want the bother of attending to seeds this early in season utilize tillandsias (air plants), succulents or mosses.
+- Hang a mini greenhouse and watch spring in the making.
+Wheatgrass generally takes 12-18 days to grow and is happiest at temperatures between 60-70 degrees.
+If you like the look but don’t want the bother of attending to seeds this early in the season, utilize tillandsias (air plants), succulents, or mosses.